 My vegan journey

-7 years ago, I made the bold decision to become vegan in order to stop being complicit in the abuse and exploitation of factory farm animals, even though I had no one in my social network who was vegan and I knew little about the vegan lifestyle.
-This decision affected every area of my life.
+10 years ago, I decided to become vegan in order to stop being complicit in the abuse and exploitation of factory farm animals, even though I had no one in my social network who was vegan and I knew little about the vegan lifestyle.

 The biggest surprise, however, was discovering that I enjoyed vegan food so much more than foods containing meat and dairy.
 As someone with a limited experience of vegan food, I had braced myself for the likelihood vegan food would be too boring and bland.
 It turned out that on a vegan diet I was able to appreciate food in a way I never had before.
-A whole new world of delicious and healthy food opened up to me, as I started embracing vegetables, whole grains, and legumes that I had never eaten before.
-Though I had never cooked prior to becoming vegan, I soon found myself cooking up a storm and making delicious meals that my omnivorous friends and family enjoyed.
+A whole new world of delicious and healthy food opened up to me, as I started embracing vegetables, whole grains, and legumes.
+Though I had never cooked prior to becoming vegan, I soon found myself cooking up a storm and making delicious meals that my meat-eating friends and family enjoyed.
 And because I was fortunate enough to live in New York City, I was able to discover many of the amazing vegan restaurants the city has to offer.

 Veganism and the environment